cometbft/cometbft/docs/references/config/node_key.json.md

 ---

 ## The `node_key.json` file
-The node ID, the IP address of the host and the P2P port together identify a node: `nodeID@IP:port`.
+The node ID, the IP address of the host and the P2P port together identify a node in a CometBFT network: `nodeID@IP:port`.

 The easiest way to get the node ID is running the `cometbft show-node-id` command.